Home | Bibliography | Site Search | Site Map

 Scientific theories and Reality itself

-The description of the perception of a rain-shower in two dimensions suggests that scientific theories are and ever will be theories, not only because they are a selection of the conceived facts plus imagination (i.e. chosen data organized or arranged -- i.e. conceived -- by man into maps, models, pictures), but because they are not about reality in itself -- if there even is a single reality, a free-of-conceptions reality in itself -- but only about a reality perceptible to our senses.
+The description of the perception of a rain-shower in two dimensions suggests that scientific theories are and ever will be only theories, (1) not only because they are a selection of the conceived facts plus human imagination (i.e. a selection of data organized or arranged -- i.e. conceived -- into maps, models, or pictures), but (2) because theories are not about reality in itself, but only about a reality perceptible to our senses.
+(There is no single reality, no free of any conceptions reality, but there are only theories.)

 The limits of an individual's world